 The University is following the Government's 5 Steps to working safely.
-Risk Assessments are available for all staff to read and can be located on the portal.
+Risk Assessments can be found by following the links in the Information for staff section of this page.

 Resident students should follow the guidance below, treating their halls of residence or university house as their home, and their hall flat or house as their household.